 “Our wage costs…our employee costs, our collective agreements…pension challenges (and) the relationship we have with industry,” Darling said.

-For now the province has committed 10-million dollars to the city for the 2020 budget year.
+For now the province has committed $10-million to the city for the 2020 budget year.

-McAlary says a letter is being sent to the premier requesting that if the city doesn’t use all 10-million dollars next year, the remainder could be used for an upcoming budget year.
+McAlary says a letter is being sent to the premier requesting that if the city doesn’t use all $10-million next year, the remainder could be used for an upcoming budget year.
 It was originally a use or lose it scenario.